petangZi/CFT-promt-framework/README.md

 ```
 cat-prompt/
 ├── README.md          ← You are here
-├── whitepaper.txt     ← Philosophy & impact analysis
+├── whitepaper.txt     ← Philosophy & broader impact
-├── technical.txt      ← Case study + implementation guide
+├── technical.txt      ← Technical deep dive (optional)
-└── (Optional) SECURITY.md ← Full ethics policy
+└── SECURITY.md        ← Ethics policy (mandatory)
 ```

 ---

-## 🌐 Legacy Statement
+## 🌐 Final Note

-> **"In an era of AI chaos, CAT Prompt proves that
+> **"In an age of AI chaos, CAT Prompt proves that
-> the most powerful prompts aren’t those that break systems —
+> the most powerful prompts aren’t those that break rules —
-> but those that build trust."**
+> but those that build trustworthy collaboration."**

 — **Redzskid!** 🔥
 *December 2025 | Jakarta, Indonesia*

 > 💀 **This framework is mine.
-> Use it wisely.
+> Use it responsibly.
 Credit it always.**